 Are Alter Ego Electric Bikes road legal in Canada?

 Yes, the Motor Vehicle Act was recently modified to include a class of Power Assisted Bicycles.
 In BC the rules state that with continuous motor power under 500 watts, and at speeds less than 32 km/h, there is no need for either a license or insurance to use an electric bike on public roads.
 You can also continue to use bike paths or any place a regular bicycle is allowed.

-Can I finance an Alter Ego Electric Bike?
+Can I finance my Alter Ego Electric Bike?

 YES!
-We have partnered with iFinance Canada to bring you one of the best financing programs in the industry!
-For more information, click here.
+We have partnered with PayBright Canada to bring you the best financing program in the industry!
+We even have 0% interest financing available.
+Owning an Alter Ego Electric Bike has never been so affordable!
+For more information or to apply now, click here.

 Is any assembly required?

 We deliver our bikes fully assembled locally unless otherwise instructed.
 If we are shipping it to you in a box, the bike is 95% assembled.
 All that may be required is for you to install the front tire (quick release), insert the handlebars, and install the pedals.
 Instructions are downloadable.
 And if you still can't figure it out, any local bike shop can definitely help you.
 Sidekick Series bikes are 100% assembled in the box!

 Do you offer shipping?